erew123/alltalk_tts/README.md

 If you have a voice that the model doesnt quite reproduce correctly, or indeed you just want to improve the reproduced voice, then finetuning is a way to train your "XTTSv2 local" model **(stored in `/alltalk_tts/models/xxxxx/`)** on a specific voice.
 For this you will need:

 - An Nvidia graphics card.
 (Please see this [note](https://github.com/erew123/alltalk_tts#-i-have-multiple-gpus-and-i-have-problems-running-finetuning) if you have multiple Nvidia GPU's).
-- To install a few portions of the Nvidia CUDA 11.8 Toolkit (this will not impact text-generation-webui's cuda setup.
+- To install a few portions of the Nvidia CUDA Development Toolkit **version 11.8**.
+Explicitly version 11.8.
 - 18GB of disk space free (most of this is used temporarily)
 - At least 2 minutes of good quality speech from your chosen speaker in mp3, wav or flacc format, in one or more files (have tested as far as 20 minutes worth of audio).
 - As a side note, many people seem to think that the Whisper v2 model (used on Step 1) is giving better results at generating training datasets, so you may prefer to try that, as opposed to the Whisper 3 model.